 University Division strongly recommends that you fulfill the fundamental English composition requirement by the end of your freshman year.
 The skills you develop are important for success in most of your courses and fulfillment of the requirement is necessary for admission to most schools.
 You must complete the fundamental composition requirement within your first 55 credit hours of study, or within two terms if you are a transfer student who will complete 55 credit hours during your first semester at IUB.
-For additional information, access the following Web site; then click on Important Policies and Procedures: www.indiana.edu/~udivadv/udivweb/.
+For additional information, access the University Division Web site at www.iub.edu/~udiv.
+Then click on "Academic Advising," followed by "Academic Standards/Policies," and then "English Composition Completion Requirement."